Upcoming commercial long code SMS & MMS product and fee structure changes on Verizon

-As we noted when originally announced, unlike today's long code SMS product, this new service has been designed specifically for commercial long code messaging.
+Twilio will be moving all existing and new long code SMS and MMS terminating with Verizon to their new 10-digit long code (10DLC) A2P service.
+Unlike today's long code product, this new service has been designed specifically for commercial long code messaging.
 We believe this service will offer our customers the best possible stability and deliverability available on long codes.
 Many of you have been asking for the best possible quality, and we believe this new service will offer our customers just that.

 Are providers other than Twilio subject to this fee?

 All providers--not just Twilio--are impacted equally by this fee that Verizon is instituting.
 Twilio has made the decision to pass along the fee without any markup.

 Do I need to do anything, like change my Twilio numbers or account configuration?

 No, you do not need to make any changes to your Twilio account or phone numbers.
 After the service goes live, all your long code traffic to Verizon Wireless will automatically begin sending via the new 10DLC service.